 A lot of this is down to how mobile devices work rather than an ExpressVPN download being weak on support.

-Is ExpressVPN safe?
-It indeed is, and there are not many other VPN services which rival it or offer anything better out of the box.
+Is ExpressVPN Safe?
+It indeed is, and there are not many other VPN services that rival it or offer anything better out of the box.

 One way to find out how good a VPN service performs is to see how well it can connect to US Netflix.

-Many providers are continually blocked or don’t attempt to connect because of the continuing struggles.
+Many providers are continually blocked or don’t attempt to connect because of their continuing struggles.

 ExpressVPN Netflix works and keeps on working, and much of it is because of the high numbers of US-based servers they have.